Skip to content

 CommandSyntaxDescription

-setcodebuddy config set [options] <key> <value>Set configuration value
+setcodebuddy config set [options] <key> <value>Set a configuration value

-addcodebuddy config add <key> <values...>Add items to array configuration
+addcodebuddy config add <key> <values...>Add items to an array configuration

 removecodebuddy config remove <key> [values...] (alias: rm)Remove configuration or array items